Code-Institute-Submissions/Travels-1/README.md

 This can be done by sending an email to ojosonia@yahoo.com

 ### Testing
- I have tested my site on google chrome and the website works fine. i have also tested it on differend kind of devices Iphone x
+ I have tested my site on google chrome and the website works fine. i have also tested it on differend kind of devices.
+ Iphone x
  Iphone 5,6,7,8,9
  Samsung galaxy